Myanmar vote ban extinguishes hope for ethnic minorities

-YANGON (AFP) - For many marginalised ethnic minority groups in conflict-plagued regions of Myanmar, next month's national elections had at least offered a glimmer of hope for empowerment.
+YANGON • For many marginalised ethnic minority groups in conflict-plagued regions of Myanmar, next month's national elections had at least offered a glimmer of hope for empowerment.

-But a decision to exclude swathes of their homelands from the vote - ostensibly over security concerns - has instead filled them with anger and despair, with nearly two million people now disenfranchised.
+But a decision to exclude swathes of their homeland from the vote - ostensibly over security concerns - has instead filled them with anger and despair, with nearly two million people now disenfranchised.

-But the party faces waning support in many ethnic minority areas, where discontent has now intensified.

-Last week the election commission announced a long list of constituencies where voting will not take place, leaving more than a million disenfranchised in Rakhine and hundreds of thousands more elsewhere.
+Two weeks ago, the election commission announced a long list of constituencies where voting will not take place, leaving disenfranchised more than a million in Rakhine and hundreds of thousands more elsewhere.

 Both sides stand accused of abuses, but the AA still enjoys widespread support from a people who have long felt marginalised by the majority Bamar in one of the nation's poorest states.